siketyan/ghr/README.md

 Usage: ghr <COMMAND>

 Commands:
-  cd       Changes directory into a repository (Shell extension required) clone    Clones a Git repository to local delete   Deletes a repository from local init     Initialises a Git repository in local
+  cd       Change directory to one of the managed repositories (Shell extension required) clone    Clones a Git repository to local delete   Deletes a repository from local init     Initialises a Git repository in local